 This is an exciting time for procurement and supply chain and it is just the beginning.

-Melissa has 17 years in working with AI technologies in Procurement and Supply Chain.
+Melissa has 27 years of business & digital transformation and 17 years working with cognitive technologies.
 She works with IBM to reimagine digital transformation strategies and analytics using cognitive technologies to create a better informed, decision-based organization.
 Recognized as a global speaker, instructor, and creative disrupter, Melissa is a visionary to how we can stay ahead of our constantly changing global landscape.
-Always willing to explore the possibilities of new connections and willing to share experiences.
+Reach out to her on linked in.